 Idlis are something we would skip or would not want to have whenever we go outside.
 Right?
 But do NOT skip this at Govind Bandi.
 Take it as my personal recommendation.
 You’ll absolutely love the soft texture of the idlis, treated with well-balanced masala powder.

 Walking Carelessly at Charminar

 After some photo sessions, we headed to Hotel Nayaab, crossing those street stalls that almost had all the vintage antiques we would love to have.
 I found the 5, 10, 20 paise coins too.
-If you are a coin collector, you should visit the street stalls at Charminar.
+If you are a coin collector, you should visit the street stalls at Charminar in Hyderabad.
 I’m sure you won’t return empty-handed.

 There’s Always a Room for Jalebi!